happycube/cxadc-linux3/README.md

 Example: `echo 1 >/sys/class/cxadc/cxadc0/device/parameters/vmux`

+> [!WARNING]
-NOTE: Also see the utils folders for scripts to manipulate these values; sudo will be required unless you add your local user to the `video` group as mentioned above.
+> Also see the utils folders for scripts to manipulate these values; sudo will be required unless you add your local user to the `video` group as mentioned above.

-### `Multi Card Usage`
+## `Multi Card Usage`

 In single card capture mode this is `cat /dev/cxadc0`